rweigel/phys260/index.md

 These are activities that students work on during a weekly 50--minute recitation for PHYS 260 at GMU.
 To maximize students' time working on problems, I typically give at most a 10--minute review.
 Often, my 10--minute review involves working through an example that is nearly identical to the first problem.
 If many students are stuck on a part of the problem, I will interrupt the class and have students guide to the answer.

+Associated with each of the activies is a list of background material.
+I often select an animation that demonstrates the concept associated with the problems and play it in the five minutes before class starts.
+The activities typically do not cover concepts, which are typically covered in lecture.
+The problems primarily involve basic calculations required to solve homework problems.

-These tutorials were written in collaboration with Jessica Rosenberg over four semesters.
+These activities were written in collaboration with Jessica Rosenberg over four semesters.
 The tutorials were revised from semester to semester based on observations made while using them.

-The length of the tutorials is such that 1--2 students out of 30 will finish.
-The problems primarily involve basic calculations required to solve homework problems rather than concepts.
+The length of the activities is such that 1--2 students out of 30 will finish.
 I generally explain the concepts and ask questions about them while the students solve problems or when I go over a solution.

 The problems on these activities are generally basic and straightforward.
 The problems chosen, and their difficulty, are based on observations when helping students solve activity and homework problems.
-(Initial drafts of these activities were medium-difficulty homework-level problems and were revised when we understood which mathematical concepts they needed to master to solve the homework problems.)
+(Initial drafts of these activities were medium-difficulty homework-level problems and were revised when we understood which mathematical concepts they needed to master in order to understand how to approach the homework problems.

 %**Motivation**